Rishabh42/CineMatch/M3-report/fairness_feedback_loop.md

 <img src="https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/raw/tamara-fairness-feedback-loop/app/fairness_feedbackloop_analysis/results/RmsePerOccupation.png" alt="RmsePerOccupation" width="500"/>

 You can find all the statistics and results of our analysis [here](https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/tree/tamara-fairness-feedback-loop/app/fairness_feedbackloop_analysis/results), and the code to generate these results [here](https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/blob/tamara-fairness-feedback-loop/app/fairness_feedbackloop_analysis/quality_fairness.py).

+## Feedback loop

+We decided to analyze the Echo Chamber feedback loop.
+To gather a new dataset of ratings and examine how ratings have evolved since the implementation of our model, we calculated the average ratings for each movie in our initial training set and in the new dataset we have just collected.
+We then compare the evolution of the ratings:

+In an [Excel spreadsheet](https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/blob/tamara-fairness-feedback-loop/app/fairness_feedbackloop_analysis/results/mean_rating_by_movie.ods), we compared the correlation between the ratings given to these movies in our training dataset and the difference (both absolute and non-absolute) in the average ratings these movies received between the beginning of the semester and now.
+We have observes correlations, but these can be explained by an other factor than the Echo Chamber feedback loop.

+For example, we observe a very significant negative correlation when comparing with the non-absolute difference with the previous mean of ratings (r = -0.61221059, p = 3.0293E-250).
+This means that the most liked films are the ones that have lost the most in popularity, and the least liked films are the ones that have gained the most in popularity.
+However, this can be explained by the fact that movies that are nearly rated 5/5 have little room for improvement, and movies that are nearly rated 1/5 have little room for deterioration.

+You can find the implementation of this part [here.](https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/blob/tamara-fairness-feedback-loop/app/fairness_feedbackloop_analysis/feedback_loop.py)